 Experience, Education, and Community Service

 - Mr. Goheen frequently writes and speaks on class action and financial services issues, including: “FACTA and the Dodd-Frank Act: What You Must Know” (speaker, November 2012); “Consumer Finance Class Actions: FCRA and FACTA” (panelist, March 2012); “The Credit Card Accountability and Disclosure Act of 2009 and Other Recent Lead Developments Affecting Consumer Class Actions in the Financial ServicesIndustry,” Journal of Taxation and Regulation of Financial Institutions, Vol. 25, No. 1 (Sept./Oct.
-2011); “FCRA and FACTA Class Actions” (panelist, April 2011); “Consumer Class Action Litigation: Leveraging New Developments in Class Certification, Causation and Reliance” (panelist, January 2011); “Disproportionate or Bankrupting Liability in FCRA Class Actions Remains an Uncertain Class Certification Issue,” Consumer Fin.
+2011); “FCRA and FACTA Class Actions: Leveraging New Developments in Certification, Damages and Preemption” (panelist, April 2011); “Consumer Class Action Litigation (panelist, January 2011); “Disproportionate or Bankrupting Liability in FCRA Class Actions Remains an Uncertain Class Certification Issue,” Consumer Fin.
 Services Law Report, Vol. 14, Iss.
 24 (1/19/11).